-Geary Bus Rapid Transit will improve Geary Boulevard with much-needed safety improvements and faster, more reliable bus service for the 54,000 people who use the 38 Geary and 38R Geary Rapid bus routes every day.
-Project improvements include red bus-only lanes, signal priority for buses, expanded rapid and local bus service, and a suite of safety improvements such as sidewalk extensions, accessible curb ramps, protected left turn signals.
+Geary Bus Rapid Transit will improve Geary Boulevard with much-needed safety improvements and faster, more reliable bus service for the tens of thousands of people who use the 38 Geary and 38R Geary Rapid bus routes every day.
+Project improvements include red bus-only lanes, signal priority for buses, and safety improvements such as sidewalk extensions and accessible curb ramps.

-More efficient and reliable transit: Geary Bus Rapid Transit would make bus service 20-24 percent quicker along the corridor, saving people on 38 Geary bus routes up to 20 minutes per round trip.
-Buses would arrive more frequently and improved reliability would provide more consistent wait times.
+More efficient and reliable transit makes bus service 20 percent quicker along the corridor.
+Buses arrive more frequently and improved reliability provides more consistent wait times.

-More accessible bus stops: Boarding islands and sidewalk extensions to make it easier to get on and off the bus; and safer crossings with shorter crossing distances.
-These improvements combined with upgraded lighting and signals will enhance safety.
+More accessible bus stops with sidewalk extensions make it easier to get on and off the bus, promote safer crossings and shorter crossing distances.
+These improvements combined with upgraded traffic signals will enhance safety.

 A smoother roadway with newly paved streets.